 Whether you are graduating this year or years from now, graduation stoles are something every student will become familiar with throughout college.
 We may all know what they look like, where to buy them, and what to use them for, but there is a lot more to unpack about these special accessories that not every student knows.
-Here are 10 interesting facts you need to know about graduation stoles!
+Here are 10 interesting facts you need to know about graduation stoles and sashes!

 1) Graduation stoles and graduation sashes are the same thing